openturns/openturns/python/doc/theory/data_analysis/kernel_smoothing.rst

 where :math:`\hat{\sigma}_i^n` is the standard deviation of the *i*-th component of the sample :math:`(\vect{X}_1, \cdots, \vect{X}_n)`, and :math:`\sigma_K` the standard deviation of the 1D kernel *K*.

-The Scott proposition is  a simplification of the Silverman rule, based on the fact that the coefficient :math:`\left(\frac{4}{d+2}\right)^{1/(d+4)}` remains in :math:`[0.924, 1.059]` when the dimension *d* varies.
+Scott' method is  a simplification of Silverman's rule, based on the fact that the coefficient :math:`\left(\frac{4}{d+2}\right)^{1/(d+4)}` remains in :math:`[0.924, 1.059]` when the dimension *d* varies.
 Thus, Scott fixed it to *1*: